 Back pain is common with running on a treadmill and can be because of various factors.
 These include the following:

 Exercising beyond what your body can tolerate can be extremely dangerous for you.
-Pushing your body beyond its capacity can cause problems such as back pain, leg pain, etc. It may cause you to damage your muscles without even realizing it.
+Pushing your body beyond its capacity can cause problems such as back pain, leg pain, etc. Due to the lack of speed and incline variance, the repetitive impact of the same movement several times may cause you to damage your muscle groups without even realizing it.
 It happens the most with people who are either new to exercising or without a trainer’s consultation.
 They usually end up straining their muscles, leading to back pain.

-Another main issue that can cause long-term ailment is using the wrong technique while exercising.
-Back pain suffered from using a treadmill is mostly because of applying the wrong technique.
-For example, some people hold the sidebars of a treadmill while walking or running on it.
-They don’t realize that they are putting pressure on their upper back muscles by doing so.
+Another main issue that can cause long-term ailment to certain muscles is using the wrong technique while exercising.
+Back pain may accompany running on a treadmill mostly because of applying the wrong technique.
+For example, some people hold the treadmill bars of a treadmill while walking or running on it.
+They don’t realize that this has detrimental effect as they are putting more pressure on their upper back muscles by doing so.
 This makes the upper back stiff and ache badly.

-Furthermore, some people have the habit of leaning while walking on a treadmill.
-The pressure, in this case, lies directly on the lower back muscles eventually, straining them.
+Furthermore, some people have the habit to lean forward or have their body hunched while walking on a treadmill.
+The pressure, in this case, lies directly on the lower back muscles eventually, straining them, due to which you might experience lower back pain.

 Other Issues in the Background

-Another reason for back pain while using a treadmill is the presence of some undetected and underlying issues present in the person’s body.
+Another reason for back problems while using a treadmill is the presence of some undetected and underlying issues present in the person’s body.
 Some of them can be:

 Issues in the Vertebral Column